Azerbaijan International Operating Company

 Azerbaijan International Operating Company is a consortium formed to implement the terms of the “Agreement on the Joint Development and Production Sharing for the Azeri and Chirag Fields and the Deep Water Portion of the Gunashli Field in the Azerbaijan Sector of the Caspian Sea” signed among SOCAR and international companies.

 History

-The consortium was established in February 1995 after PSA was ratified by Parliament of Azerbaijan on December 2, 1994.
-AIOC initially consisted of 11 companies (BP, Amoco, Unocal, LUKoil, Statoil, Exxon, TPAO, Pennzoil, McDermott, Ramco, Delta Nimir) representing 6 countries (UK, USA, Russia, Norway, Turkey and Saudi Arabia).
-The biggest single shareholder is BP.
+The consortium was established in February 1995 after the Production Sharing Agreement (PSA) was ratified by Parliament of Azerbaijan on December 2, 1994.
+AIOC initially consisted of 11 companies (BP, Amoco, Unocal, LUKoil, Statoil, Exxon, TPAO, Pennzoil, McDermott, Ramco, and Delta Nimir) representing 6 countries (UK, USA, Russia, Norway, Turkey and Saudi Arabia).
+BP is the single biggest shareholder.

-SOCAR and co-venturers (BP, Chevron, INPEX, Statoil, ExxonMobil, TP, ITOCHU and ONGC Videsh) signed amended and restated Azeri-Chirag-Deepwater Gunashli Production Sharing Agreement (PSA) on September 14, 2017 and extended the development of this field until 2050.
+SOCAR and co-venturers (BP, Chevron, INPEX, Statoil, ExxonMobil, TP, ITOCHU and ONGC Videsh) signed the amended and restated Azeri-Chirag-Deepwater Gunashli PSA on September 14, 2017, and extended the development of this field until 2050.

 Overview

 Azerbaijan International Operating Company is a consortium of currently 10 petroleum companies that have signed extraction contracts with Azerbaijan.
 These companies include: